bgamari/ghc-wiki-import/bug-sweep.md

-Remove a few from the top of the list:
+Remove a bug from the top of the list:

 - [\#17](https://gitlab.staging.haskell.org/ghc/ghc/issues/17)